Ture ā Rohe Urungi Āhuru / Navigation Safety Bylaw

 Good afternoon, Could you clarify the statement "..carrying at least two independent FORMS of communication on a vessel" please, with regard to the following scenario: A small dinghy with two people on board, fishing 1000m from shore.
 As this is out of earshot "voice" is not applicable, as per the example of a kayaker closer to shore.
 If each person onboard has a cellphone, would that be considered two independent forms of communication?
 Or, as they are both of the same communication type (a cellphone), are they considered of the same FORM and therefore, the bylaw would also require second form, ie. VHF radio, to be installed in the dinghy?
 Thanks very much.
 Jared

-Jared Smith asked over 3 years ago
+Jared Smith asked almost 4 years ago

 Kia ora Jared,